hyther1111/emq-encoding-tool/README.md

-# EMQ Upload Encoding Tool
+# EMQ upload encoding tool

 A tool that is designed specifically for EMQ uploading standard.